This post may contain affiliate links. Please read my disclosure and privacy policy.

 Hence, the only ingredients needed are

-You will also need a small amount of regular water, as well as optional/adjustable salt.
+You will also need a small amount of water (I use filtered tap water) and optional/adjustable salt.

 How to Make 3 Ingredient Chickpea Flour Vegetable Flatbread